meekalpha/echartr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of echartr is to provide an R interface to Apache Echarts
+The goal of echartr is to provide an R interface to Apache Echarts that matches the Javascript API as closely as possible.

+echartr makes it easier to use the more advanced features of Echarts, since you can refer to the official Apache Echarts documentation (https://echarts.apache.org/en/option.html)

 ## Installation